-There may be people who are interested in your project but need clarification, or journalists who want to speak to you directly before they write a piece about your work.
+There may be people who are interested in your project but need clarification or journalists who want to speak to you directly before they write a piece about your work.
 Make sure that you are very easy to contact throughout your campaign.
-Display your contact details prominently across everything you issue to the press and across your crowdfunding campaign page, too.
+Display your contact details prominently in everything you issue to the press and across your crowdfunding campaign page, too.

 10. Always be honest

-If you aren’t being sincere or clear, people will pick up on that very quickly.
+If you aren’t sincere or clear, people will pick up on that very quickly.
 It’s really important that you are honest about what it is you are trying to achieve and what you need to do it.
-Don’t promise the Earth or overstretch the truth – you’ll most certainly be found out and it takes a really long time to fix a ruined reputation.
-Tell people the whole truth and you’ll always be fine.
+Don’t promise the Earth or overstretch the truth – you’ll most certainly be found out, and it takes a really long time to fix a ruined reputation.
+Tell people the whole truth, and you’ll always be fine.

-Now checkout our blog on ‘How To Attract Investors Into My Start Up’ here…
+Now check out our blog on ‘How To Attract Investors To My Start-Up’ here…